c3lang/c3-web/src/content/docs/references/docs/reflection.md

 #### values

-Returns a subarray containing the values of an enum or fault.
+Returns a slice containing the values of an enum or fault.

     enum FooEnum
     {